Skip to main content

 What is the planned cost for housing and dining?

-Housing fees will be the same in DC as on campus – for the ’25-’26 academic year rates are:
+Housing fees will be the same in DC as on campus.
+Those rates are viewable here on the Student and Campus Life website.

-Dining rates are still being established and will depend on whether students opt into the Cornell Dining plan for local restaurants and stores, however, we would recommend planning to spend $400–$500 per month on food and eating out.
-We expect that to include $50 per week to spend at the on-site food market and the balance on groceries or eating out, depending on student preferences.
+Dining rates will depend on if students opt into the Cornell Dining plan for local restaurants and stores, however, it is recommended they plan to spend $400–$500 per month on food.
+Student should budget $50 per week to spend at the on-site food market and the balance on groceries or eating out, depending on student preferences.
 Note that the unlimited meal plan for a semester while living on campus costs just over $3,500.

 Student Support & Health